 For the most up-to-date answer to this question go to: http://studentaid.ed.gov/PORTALSWebApp/students/english/teachercancel.jsp

 There is a national shortage of special education teachers.
 Upon graduation, there are many options for employment, including teaching residential and adult services.
-Our program has a 99% graduate placement rate.

 The website for tuition information is https://uwwcost.uww.edu/